ComradeVanti/trashbot/server/README.md

 - 0 = Bad name
 - 1 = Duplicate name
-- 2 = Room is not in the lobby
+- 2 = Room is not in the lobby-state

 #### Get actors